wcamposs/github-repo-searcher/README.md

 3. If you want to run the project on a physical device (Android or iOS):

-**Android**

-- install the Expo app on the device through the app store.
+**Android:** Install the Expo app on the device through the app store.
 After installation, run the application, select the option **scan with QRCode** and scan the QRCode that is displayed in the lower left corner on the tab that was automatically opened in the browser using the device's camera.

 **iOS:**